krusnim/SurgicalMirrorControl/README.md

 ### Dependencies
 You will need:
 * `nxt-python`: Required to control the standin robot.
-* `opencv-contrib-python`: Required for extracting SIFT features (and everything else opencv provides).
-Note that the SIFT extractor is not included in (all versions of) `opencv-python`; you need to install the contrib part too.
+* `opencv-contrib-python`: Required for everything opencv provides.
+Note that the SIFT feature extractor is not included in (all versions of) `opencv-python`; you do need to install the contrib part too.